 Start by giving the candidate a heads up on the expectations of the interview.
 You can share an open list of technical concepts that might pop up during the interview.
 It will make the process more simple and easy to follow for the candidate who is also new to this online procedure like you.

 The steps you take while taking an interview are a mix of preparatory aspects and some impromptu topics.
 While you can prepare yourself to start asking the relevant questions, the further you move in an interview, the scope of being digressed increases.

 To check digression in an interview, here are a few things to keep in mind.

 Conducting a successful remote interview is not over until and unless you have completed the post-interview steps.

-Moving forward in time, the majority of the companies will look for ways to create global remote teams and get the work done virtually.
-In that scenario, conducting remote interviews will be as normal as it is today to run offline interactions.
+Moving forward in time, most companies will look for ways to create global remote teams and get the work done virtually.
+In that scenario, conducting remote interviews will be as normal as today to run offline interactions.

-So, you must be prepared to go through the entire process while selecting the right candidates to interview.
+So, you must be prepared to go through the entire process while selecting suitable candidates to interview.
 While you must take the interview yourself, Skuad can help you shortlist the candidates who are most likely to fit in your organization.

 Our team of assessment experts takes a close look at the candidates as per your requirements while helping you hit the right match effectively.
 Apart from allowing you to shorten the list of interviewees, we can also assist with onboarding and creating orientation procedures that are synchronous with your company’s policies and values.